Innovation and collaborative, synchronized program management for new programs

 It also enables AFCC to check workflow efficiency by tracking metrics associated with each of the key activities.
 The data generated using the Audit Manager can also be fed into a Teamcenter Reporting and Analytics application to create reports that show the time spent at various stages of the process in order to support continuous improvement initiatives.

 Schedule Manager is currently being tested for a planned rollout company-wide.
 It will be used to plan and monitor the organization’s projects.
 Having uniform schedules in a single location with the ability to nest schedules from the various engineering disciplines into a master program schedule with common milestones should be a significant improvement over the current unconnected method.

-Siemens PLM Software used its value delivery methodology (VDM) during the multi-phase implementation to help ensure that AFCC’s business objectives were met at each stage of deployment.
+Siemens Digital Industries Software used its value delivery methodology (VDM) during the multi-phase implementation to help ensure that AFCC’s business objectives were met at each stage of deployment.
 The methodology combines project management, technical delivery, consultancy and solution architecture, and is structured to allow iterative and flexible project delivery while maintaining milestones between phases, emphasizing the re-use of templates, best practices and a strong governance model.

 Additionally, Siemens Digital Industries Software and AFCC executives have come together in management review board (MRB) meetings to assess the business objectives and understand how the Siemens Digital Industries Software technology roadmap can be leveraged to bring value to the company.